GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_srcs_basic_ex.md

 ## Task 2: Data import into QGIS
-1. Open QGIS and create a new project by cliking  on `Project` -> `New Project` ([Wiki](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html)).
+1. Open QGIS and create a new project by clicking  on `Project` -> `New Project` ([Wiki](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_projects_folder_structure_wiki.html)).
-2. To give the project a name Click on `Project` -> `Save As`.
+2. To give the project a name click on `Project` -> `Save As`.
 Navigate to "Exercise_1" and open the "project" folder.
 Give your project the name "Exercise_1" and click on `Save`.
 Now you should see the name of your project in the upper left corner of your QGIS.
 3. Open the file **"Somalia_country.shp"** in QGIS.
 Click on the `Layer` Tab in the upper left corner -> `Vector`.
 Select **"Somalia_country.shp"**.
 Click `Add` ([Wiki Import Vector layer](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_import_geodata_wiki.html#open-vector-data-via-layer-tab))
 :::{dropdown} Video: Import Vector data
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_open_vector.mp4"></video>